COVID-19 Library Announcement

 Students, faculty, and staff with an HGTC library card and proof of their current schedule from WaveNet may also borrow materials from Coastal Carolina University's Kimbel Library.
 Anyone taking advantage of this reciprocal borrowing agreement must comply with all of Kimbel Library's policies.

 All three HGTC campus libraries are equipped with computers to support academic research and related school work.
 Each computer has Microsoft Office Suite and Internet access.
 Facilities at the library, including computer workstations, are available for public use.
-Students, faculty, and staff are allotted 4 hours per day of computer use; public patrons are allotted 30 minutes per day.
-This time is guaranteed.
-Students working on class assignments may request extra time from a library staff member.
-Printing is available from all computers, and 8GB flash drives are for sale at the Circulation Desk for $6.00 as are earbuds for $1.00.
+Printing is available from all computers, and 8GB flash drives are for sale at the Circulation Desk for $8.00 as are earbuds for $1.00.

-Current HGTC students may check out laptops and iPads from the library for up to 7 days
+Current HGTC students may check out laptops from the library for a term.
+Laptops are

-The library offers NOOK eReaders, both black & white and color.
-Each eReader has pre-loaded titles.
-However, we also maintain a collection of downloadable eBooks on Axis 360 and offer a large selection of downloadable digital magazines through Zinio available to students, faculty, and staff.
-Both Axis 360 and Zinio titles can be downloaded to our NOOKs as well as smartphones, tablets, laptops, and PCs via free apps.
+The library offers a collection of downloadable eBooks on Axis 360 and offers a large selection of downloadable digital magazines through Flipster available to students, faculty, and staff.
+Both Axis 360 and Flipster titles can be downloaded to smartphones, tablets, laptops, and PCs via free apps.

 Wireless printing is available at the Conway and Grand Strand campus libraries.
 The usual fees ($.10/page for black and white prints, $.35/page for color prints) will apply.